Janus Atlas - Multi-Timeframe Auto-Levels¶

 - Use timeframe-appropriate levels (Daily chart β focus on Weekly/Monthly levels)

-- Disable intraday levels if trading higher timeframes
+- Disable intraday levels if analyzing higher timeframes

 Mistake #2: Treating All Levels as Equally Important¶